 Is the lens well built?

-The heavy weight comes from the rather premium all-metal build.
+All that weight comes from somewhere of course, and that’s the premium build.
 A lot of budget Chinese lenses tend to be fully metal, and this one is no exception.

-The 7artisans 60mm F2.8 certainly doesn’t feel cheap, but it should be noted that 7artisans (and some other low budget lens manufacturers) generally have inconsistent quality control.
+The 7artisans 60mm F2.8 certainly doesn’t feel cheap, but it should be noted that this company (and some other low budget lens manufacturers) generally have inconsistent quality control.
 I’ve had a few cheap lenses over the years that have had wobbly barrels, scratched optics straight from the factory, etc.

-Next up, let’s talk aesthetics.
-It’s all subjective, but I think this lens is absolutely gorgeous.
+Next up, let’s talk about aesthetics.
+Beauty is subjective of course, but I think this lens is absolutely gorgeous.

 The lens barrel is finished with sleek black metal which contrasts extremely well with the white and red text (sadly, the text is printed, not engraved).
 The scale near the base of the lens is very reminiscent of vintage glass, which I love.